mmenestret/jdegoes.github.io/_posts/2016-03-29-lambdaconf-controversy.md

 I'm sure many will say, you deserve all that and more if you're a bad person.
 But the thing is, *even if you agree with this*, you have to acknowledge that social media makes *mistakes* (just look at the social media hysteria following any terrorist attack!).

 Social media is often a platform for false, distorted, and misrepresented information.
-There's irrational groupthink and [perverse game mechanics](http://hintjens.com/blog:114).
+There's irrational groupthink and [perverse game mechanics](http://hintjens.com/blog:114) (see the end).

 I don't like that.
 I *really* don't like that.